Introduction to Supply Chain Management

-This section will look into the detail of the strategies that can be adopted within manufacturing and distribution.
-Employees need to learn about different strategies in order to effectively and appropriately manage the manufacturing and distribution to suit the organisation’s needs.
+This section will look into the detail of the strategies that can be adopted by manufacturing and distribution.
+Employees need to learn about different strategies in order to effectively and appropriately manage the manufacturing and distribution to suit the organization’s needs.

 Lean vs Agile Supply Chain